 Some conductors designed with higher self-damping performance use trapezoidal-shaped outer strands that “lock” together to create gaps between layers.
 Other conductors, such as ACSS (formerly SSAC), utilize fully annealed aluminum strands that become inherently looser when the conductor progresses from initial to final operating tension.

-Damage caused by aeolian vibration
+Damage caused by aeolian vibratio

 Abrasion is generally associated with loose connections between the conductor or OHSW and attachment hardware or other conductor fittings.
 This “looseness” allows the abrasion to occur and is often the result of excessive aeolian vibration.